Ford profit driven down by North America, warranty costs

 EUROPEAN LOSS NARROWS

-Ford, which still expects a pre-tax profit this year in the range of $7 billion to $8 billion, said its credit facility is expected to grow to about $12 billion, from $10.7 billion after its completion at the end of the month.
-It forecast operations in South America will be weaker than previously forecast for the year, while Asia Pacific's profit will be higher than last year.
+Ford, which still expects a pretax profit this year in the range of $7 billion to $8 billion, said its credit facility is expected to grow to about $12 billion, from $10.7 billion after its completion at the end of the month.
+It sees operations in South America weaker than it previously forecast for the year, while Asia Pacific's profit will be higher than last year.

 Shanks said various global launches, including its redesign for the highly profitable F-150 full-size pickup truck, remain on track.

 Net pricing in the quarter was up only $175 million as incentives increased $471 million over last year.
-Most of those higher incentives were offered in North America, where net overall pricing actually fell.
+Most of those higher incentives were offered in North America, where net overall pricing actually declined $139 million.

 The North American operating profit fell by more than a third to $1.5 billion.
 RBC Capital markets analyst Joseph Spak said that was below Wall Street's expected consensus of $2.2 billion and the company's profit margin in the region was weaker than expected.